etcd-io/website/content/en/docs/v3.7/op-guide/maintenance.md

 `etcd_debugging_mvcc_db_total_size_in_bytes` is renamed to `etcd_mvcc_db_total_size_in_bytes` from v3.4.

-{{% alert title="Note" color="info" %}}
-It is possible to get an `ErrGRPCNoSpace` error for a Put/Txn/LeaseGrant request, and still have the write request succeed in the backend, because etcd checks space quota at the API layer and the internal Apply layer, and the Apply layer will only raise the `NOSPACE` alarm without blocking the transaction from proceeding.
+**NOTE:** it is possible to get an `ErrGRPCNoSpace` error for a Put/Txn/LeaseGrant request, and still have the write request succeed in the backend, because etcd checks space quota at the API layer and the internal Apply layer, and the Apply layer will only raise the `NOSPACE` alarm without blocking the transaction from proceeding.
-{{% /alert %}}

 ## Snapshot backup